Tetrahydrozoline (Into the nose)

 How to Use This Medicine

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Do not use this medicine more than once every 3 hours.

 - This medicine is for use only in the nose.
 Do not get any of it in your eyes or on your skin.
 If it does get on these areas, rinse it off right away.